Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Six-point machines work the fastest while remaining accurate, so it might only take 35 minutes to string, whereas a two-point system will take 45-50 minutes to string.

-Sports wreak havoc on your joints, no matter what you play, but jumping around on a concrete or clay court is arguably near the top of the list for the worst offenders.
+Sports wreak havoc on your joints, no matter what you play, but jumping around on a hard court is arguably near the top of the list for the worst offenders.

 Tennis shoes need some of the following attributes to be considered:

-Your arch is what takes a lot of the impact, so it’s wise to focus on arch support above all else.
+Your arch is what takes a lot of the impact, so it’s wise to focus on arch support.

-This includes excellent midsoles with vibration absorption capabilities, as well as rubber outsoles that are non-marking (otherwise you’ll pay for damages to a club or public courts), as well as insoles that add comfort to your stride.
+This includes excellent midsoles with vibration absorption capabilities, as well as rubber outsoles that are non-marking (otherwise you’ll pay for damages to a club or public courts), and insoles that add comfort to your stride.

 These might come in your shoes, and if they do, you’re going to be thankful.